PrincetonUniversity/software_testing/06_non_functional/README.md

 ![scaling](scaling.png)

 We see that the scaling behavior is closer to O(N) than O(N^2).
 According to the web the algorithm is O(N log N).
 To test this one may need to obtain better data by doing multiple runs per value of N on a node that is exclusively allocated to the job.

+To look at the computational complexity with respect to memory, see [this page](https://researchcomputing.princeton.edu/memory) for ways to record the memory used.